ozyjay/GitDemo/README.md

 # GitDemo

+## Purpose
 The Git project used during the Git Crash Course!